 In January 2002, the six men were transported by US forces from Bosnia to Guantanamo Bay, despite contrary orders by the Supreme Court of the Federation of Bosnia and Herzegovina and by the Human Rights Chamber for Bosnia and Herzegovina.
 For over five years, until June 2008, the Petitioners were imprisoned in Guantanamo Bay, cut off from their families and judicial oversight, without any independent review of the basis of their detention.

 On June 12, 2008, the US Supreme Court issued a historic decision in Boumediene v.
 Bush, striking down the part of the Military Commissions Act of 2006 that sought to strip federal habeas corpus jurisdiction over Petitioners imprisoned at the United States Naval Station at Guantanamo Bay.
 The decision, written by Justice Anthony Kennedy and joined by Justices John Paul Stevens, David Souter, Ruth Bader Ginsburg and Stephen Breyer, is the first time in US history that the Court has held that an act of Congress violated the Suspension Clause of the Constitution.
 The Petitioners, represented by WilmerHale since the summer of 2004, were six natives of Algeria (including the lead Petitioner, Lakhdar Boumediene) who immigrated to Bosnia and Herzegovina more than a decade ago.
 Seth Waxman argued on behalf of the petitioners.
-Joining him on the brief from WilmerHale were Stephen Oleskey, Paul Wolfson, Robert Kirsch, Mark Fleming, Doug Curtis, Joseph Mueller, Paul Winke, Anne Small, and David Lesser, as well as former WilmerHale attorneys Jonathan Cedarbaum, Michael Gottlieb, Pratik Shah, Lynne Campbell Soutter, Jeffrey Gleason, Lauren Brunswick and Julian Davis Mortenson.
+Joining him on the brief from WilmerHale were Stephen Oleskey, Paul Wolfson, Robert Kirsch, Mark Fleming, Doug Curtis, Joseph Mueller, Paul Winke, Anne Small, David Lesser, Jonathan Cedarbaum, Michael Gottlieb, Pratik Shah, Lynne Campbell Soutter, Jeffrey Gleason, Lauren Brunswick and Julian Davis Mortenson.

 The Supreme Court's long-awaited decision cleared the path for meaningful hearings in which Guantanamo detainees may challenge their imprisonment.
 In October 2008, WilmerHale filed the first-ever evidentiary response ("traverse") on behalf of Guantanamo prisoners, refuting the Government's asserted grounds for detention.
 WilmerHale's traverse included numerous supporting declarations and documentary evidence, as well as a separate classified submission filed under seal and a legal brief addressing the proper legal standard for detention of "enemy combatants."